far away rumbling and a briefly lit sky

 Thunder now shakes my walls

-Lightning bolts clearly visable
+Lightning bolts clearly visible

 No rain in sight